 The Al.Pin 200 was of 200 mm centre height and could be ordered with a either capacity of 1000, 1500 or 2000 mm between centres.
 The 320 mm wide V-way bed was of deep rectangular section, with almost no cut-away along the bottom edge, made of heat-treated (but not hardened) cast iron and with a ground finish.
 A gap was provided as standard and allowed work up to 600 mm in diameter and a maximum of 150 mm thick to be carried on the faceplate.
 The bed was supported on separate, very heavy cast-iron plinths under headstock and tailstock with a slide-out chip tray between them.

-Operated by just a row of four levers on its front face, the screwcutting and feeds gearbox lacked the usual sliding tumbler lever working across an open slot and so was able to be fully enclosed and to run in an oil bath free from the ingress of swarf and dirt.
+Operated by a row of just four levers on its front face, the screwcutting and feeds gearbox lacked the usual sliding tumbler lever working across an open slot and so was able to be fully enclosed; it ran in an oil bath and was free from the ingress of swarf and dirt.
 Strangely, even for markets that were fully metric, the 35 mm diameter leadscrew was of 4 t.p.i (4 filetti per pollice) with the screwcutting gearbox able to generate 24 English, 19 metric and 13 module pitches - with each set being obtained by changing just one or two of the drive-train gears.
 With the standard changewheels in place 12 longitudinal feeds from 0.075 to 0.7 mm and 12 cross feeds from 0.09 to 0.35 mm were available - all per one revolution of the spindle.
 The leadscrew drive could be uncoupled from the gearbox and so was required to run only when cutting threads.

 Deep and strongly built the apron was doubled walled with all shafts supported at both ends and fitted with a lever-operated clutch to both select and engage the power sliding and surfacing motions.